Disclaimer– (The product in this post is NOT being promoted for medical purposes)

 Chromium Picolinate and Weight Loss

-So here’s the deal, who doesn’t have blood sugar dips and troughs every now and then; or even all the time as many people do?
-One of the culprits of this problem is the hormonal changes that occur during the female monthly cycle, when you may start craving with abandon refined carbohydrates and sugary treats.
+One of the culprits of this problem is the hormonal changes that occur during the female monthly cycle.
+This is when you may start craving with abandon refined carbohydrates and sugary treats, and have no idea why.

-The good news is we really can’t help it ladies: These cravings are real, and are down to the dips in serotonin which can happen during premenstrual hormone fluctuations.
+The good news is, we really can’t help it.
+These cravings are real, and are down to the dips in serotonin which can happen during premenstrual hormone fluctuations.
 This has the side effect of making you crave carbohydrates for the simple fact that they are the building blocks of that much needed serotonin.

 Punishing yourself only makes matters worse!